seonWKim/hdtm-document/README.md

 HDTM is a leading Toastmaster club in South Korea.
 The purpose of this project is to better share information about HDTM meetings in an efficient and fancy IT manner.

-## HDTM Document
+## Project Description

-This document explains everything about HDTM, including:
+This project includes explanation of everything about HDTM, including:

 - Role explanation
 - Officer role explanation